behroozUAC/Blum-auto-clicker/README.md

 # 🎄 Welcome to Blum Clicker! 🎄

-Automate your Telegram Desktop interactions effortlessly with **Blum Clicker**.
+Automate your Blum air drop game interactions effortlessly with **Blum Clicker**.
 A bot that uses object detection to simplify your tasks while adding a festive Christmas touch! 🎅

 ---